imgntn/j360/docs/USAGE.md

 npm run dev
 ```

 Visit `http://localhost:5173` to open the demo scene.
 Choose a capture mode from the "Capture" selector and click **Start Recording**.
-A progress label shows captured frames and elapsed time.
+A progress label and bar show captured frames and elapsed time.
 Unsupported options are disabled automatically based on browser capabilities.

 ## Building and Serving